Storm Otto brings travel disruption and leaves thousands of homes without power

 The company also said: “Due to an object being caught on the overhead electric wires at Wakefield Westgate, all lines are blocked.
 Train services running through this station will be cancelled, delayed by up to 25 minutes or diverted.”

-There were also reports of trees blocking some roads in Harrogate and Leeds.
+There were also reports of trees blocking some roads in Harrogate and LeedsA tree toppled onto a Porsche on Granby Road in Harrogate, North Yorkshire, causing anxiety for drivers in the area.

+Charlie Lowe, a 29-year-old cake business owner from Harrogate, North Yorkshire, photographed the crushed Porsche on her way to work, telling the PA news agency: “I felt shocked and I think it’s nerve-wracking.

 The storm, the first to be named this winter, has been labelled Otto by the Danish Meteorological Institute (DMI).